Listen this article

 In many developing countries and rural areas, women are responsible for managing the household, are caring for two or more people (older adults and children as a rule) and because of their activities, access to information is limited they receive escape alerts on time and can not evacuate easily since they must first assist others.

 Figures collected by the United Nations Population Fund (UNFPA) show that 80% of people displaced by natural events are women.
-In addition to the material and human losses that this population faces, they are also vulnerable to fall into networks of prostitution, trafficking in persons and sexual abuse of men who come promising to work elsewhere.
+In addition to the material and human losses that this population faces, they are also vulnerable to fall IGNORE INTO networks of prostitution, trafficking in persons and sexual abuse of men who come promising to work elsewhere.